 Click the Build developer app button

-The tool will set up your GitHub repository commit your changes, configure App Center if needed with two new projects, one for iOS and one for Android and continue with building the apps.
+The tool will set up your GitHub repository commit your changes, configure App Center if needed with two new apps, one for iOS and one for Android and continue with building the apps.

 When the build completes, you can scan the QR code provided to install the app to your device.
 Currently the QR code service is only supported for Android devices.